KristineYoo/fitfit-AI-Wardrobe/SystemGuide.md

 ##  Start the Backend Server

-1. Navigate to the backendend directory:
+1. Navigate to the backend directory:

        cd backend